Nanobio1991/AmphioxusCNVs/README.md

 ## Repository Contents

 - `Snakefile`: The Snakemake pipeline definition.
-- `envs`: Directory containing .yaml files that define the software environments and dependencies for Snakemake workflows.
+- `envs/`: Directory containing .yaml files that define the software environments and dependencies for Snakemake workflows.
 - `scripts/`: Directory containing all custom scripts used in the analysis.
 - `data/`: Directory where the reference genome and population data should be placed.
 - `results/`: Directory where output results and plots will be generated.